What is a Data Center?

 In addition to this hardware, data centers rely on software to run it.
 This includes various operating systems and applications that run on their servers, clustering framework software like MapReduce or Hadoop, and virtualization software to reduce the number of physical servers.

-In addition to security, data centers rely on equipment that keeps the facility running smoothly.
+In addition to security, data centers rely on energy-efficiency systems and equipment that keeps the facility running smoothly.
 This includes power equipment like backup batteries and generators and uninterruptible power supplies.
 Cooling systems and equipment to handle air quality and temperatures, such as air handlers, chillers, fans, sensors, and water pipes and tanks, ensure servers run efficiently.

 Data Center Tiers